-Please tick which services are connected to your pro operty and give o letails of the supplier -- -------------------------------- ----------------------- ------------------- -------------------------

-Connected Supplier Services Gas or liquid petroleum gas $\overline{\mathbf{A}}$ Ovo Energy $\overline{\mathsf{V}}$ Water mains or private water supply Mains Electricity $\overline{\mathbf{A}}$ Ovo Energy Mains drainage $\mathbf{\Lambda}$ Mains П Telephone b.
-Is there a septic tank system at your property?

-Cable TV or satellite

-Broadband $\overline{\mathbf{A}}$ Virgin Media

-- (i) Do you have appropriate consents for the discharge from your septic tank? - Do you have a maintenance contract for your septic tank? (ii)

-If you have answered yes, please give details of the company with which you have a maintenance contract:

-11 Responsibilities for shared or common areas

-Are you aware of any responsibility to contribute to the cost of anything used jointly, such as a. the repair of a shared drive, private road, boundary, or garden area?
-No b.
-Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?

-Roof maintenance is shared equally between four properties (15, 16, 23 & 24 Myrtle Terrace).

-Has there been any major repair or replacement of any part of the roof during the time you C. have owned the property?

-d.
-Do you have the right to walk over any of your neighbours' property - for example to put out your rubbish bin or to maintain your boundaries?

-Access to rear of property is through neighbour's garden (23 Myrtle Terrace).
+Please tick which services are connect Services cted to your p Connected roperty and give details of the supplier: Gas or liquid petroleum gas Octopus Water mains or private water supply Scottish Water Electricity Octopus Mains drainage Scottish Water Telephone Cable TV or satellite Broadband $\overline{\checkmark}$ Virgin Media b.
+Is there a septic tank system at your p property? (i) Do you have appropriate consents for the discharg e from your septic tank? (ii) Do you have a maintenance contract for your septi c tank?
+If you have answered yes, please give maintenance contract: e details of th e company with which you have a 11 a.
+Responsibilities for shared or Are you aware of any responsibility to the repair of a shared drive, private ro No If you have answered yes, please give contribute to ad, boundary the cost of anything used jointly, such as b.
+Is there a responsibility to contribute to stairwell or other common areas?
+Yes o repair and ı maintenance of the roof, common If you have answered yes, please give As per title deeds 1/8 share of repairs other common services C. · any part of the roof during the time you d. - hbours' property - for example to put s?
+If you have answered yes, please give e details: e.
+As far as you are aware, do any of your property, for example to put out their r - If you have answered yes, please give e details: f.
+As far as you are aware, is there a pu blic right of w ay across any part of your property?

-As far as you are aware, do any of your neighbours have the right to walk over your e. property, for example to put out their rubbish bin or to maintain their boundaries?
-No f.
-As far as you are aware, is there a public right of way across any part of your property? (public right of way is a way over which the public has a right to pass, whether or not the land is privately-owned.)
+(public right of way is a way over which the public has a right to pass, whether or not the land is privately-owned.)